Siavash-Saleh/House-Prices-Advanced-Regression-Techniques/README.md

 # House-Prices-Advanced-Regression-Techniques
-This project focuses on predicting house prices using the Ames Housing dataset and Lasso Regression.
+This project focuses on predicting house prices using the Kaggle Housing dataset and Lasso Regression.
 It includes a complete pipeline from data preprocessing to model evaluation.

 Steps Taken: